JowoScript/JowoScript/README.md

 	<br>
 	Orang bodoh itu selalu maki maki orang yg lebih cerdas
 	<br>
-	Do you know how evil the Gemini zodiac is ?
+	Do you know how evil the Gemini zodiac if have hurt before is ?
 More than devils
 </strong>
 <br><br>
 <strong>